People receiving first dose of COVID-19 vaccine grows by less than 1% - Salisbury Post

 People considered fully vaccinated, which includes two doses of Pfizer or Moderna varieties and one dose of the Johnson & Johnson vaccine, grew by a larger number — 1.5% — to a total of 32,905.
 The VA Health Care System doesn’t make county of residence available for full vaccinations on its data portal.
 State data doesn’t make clear whether the sharper increase is because more people opted for the one-shot Johnson & Johnson vaccines instead of the two-dose Pfizer or Moderna varieties.

 Across North Carolina, at least 4.18 million people have received at least one dose of a COVID-19 vaccine, which is 39.8% of the total population and 50.3% of the adult population.
-An estimated 34% of the state’s total population and 43.6% of adults are fully vaccinated
+An estimated 34% of the state’s total population and 43.6% of adults are fully vaccinated.

 The Centers for Disease Control and Prevention says 150.42 million Americans have received at least one dose, which is 45.3% of the total population and 57.4% of people 18 and older.